United Nations Day: Commemoration

 U.N.
 Day has traditionally been marked throughout the world with meetings, discussions and exhibits about the achievements and goals of the organization.
 In 1971, the General Assembly recommended that member states observe it as a public holiday.

 Several international schools throughout the world would also celebrate the diversity of their student body on United Nations Day (although the event is not necessarily celebrated on 24 October).
 Celebrations often include a show of cultural performances in the evening and a food fair, where food is available from all over the world.

 On United Nations Day in 1951, the United Nations Postal Administration issued the first UN Stamps, which were issued in U.S. Dollars at the U.N.
 Headquarters in New York.

-In the United States, the President has issued a proclamation each year for United Nations Day since 1948.
+In the United States, the President issued a proclamation each year for United Nations Day from 1948 until 2024.

 In Kosovo, which is administered by the Interim Administration Mission, United Nations Day is an official non-working day.